ScriptFUSION/Pip/README.md

 [![Build status][Build image]][Build]
 [![Test coverage][Coverage image]][Coverage]

-Pip a [PHPUnit][] extension that prints exceptions and assertion failures immediately during a test run.
+Pip is a [PHPUnit][] extension that prints exceptions and assertion failures immediately during a test run.
 Normally PHPUnit keeps failure details secret until the end of the test run, but sometimes we don't want to wait that long.
 With Pip, all secrets are immediately revealed, with a few extra benefits, too.

 ## Benefits